 This article is intended to offer a solution to warm-up or improve your SMTP reputation.
-Whether using Actionetics MD or an External SMTP, these steps should help improve your reputation.
-Our support team is unable to assist with any third party SMTP integrations and sending reputation.
+Whether using ClickFunnels Transactional Email or an External SMTP Email Integration, these steps should help improve your reputation.
+You would want to improve your SMTP reputation to have better deliverability of your emails to your customers.

 What you will need: